 Create an LTMemory of the given size.
-Available since RTSJ 1.0.1 size An instance of $\texttt{SizeEstimator}^{36}$ used to give an estimate of the initial size.
-This memory must be committed before the completion of the constructor.
+Available since RTSJ 1.0.1 size An instance of SizeEstimator36 used to give an estimate of the initial size.
+This memory must be committed before the completion of the constructor. logic The run() of the given Runnable will be executed using this as its initial memory area.
+When logic is null, this constructor is equivalent to LTMemory(SizeEstimator initial)37.